samvera/hyku/SSH-to-an-aws-machine.md

 1. Edit the rules and set "Source" to "My IP"
 1. Click "Instances" in the sidebar
 1. Click "demo-bastion" from the list
 1. In the "Description" tab below copy the "Public DNS"
+1. In your console add your key to the identity: `ssh-add ~/.ssh/hybox`
 1. In your console type `ssh -i <path to key> -A ec2-user@<paste DNS>`
 1. Now you can ssh to any other machine in the cluster.